Qualifying for Google Partner status

 - Affiliate with your agency's company profile.
 You can do this when you sign up, or later on your "My profile" page.

 - Get certified in AdWords.
-This will fulfill your agency's Certification requirement and get it one step closer to Partner status.
+This will help fulfill your agency's Certification requirement and get it one step closer to Partner status.

 Your agency could be at risk of losing its Partner status if it stops meeting one or more of the Partner requirements.
 You'll get a notification when you sign in to your Partners account that lists any outstanding requirements and what you need to do in order to meet them.
-You'll get a reasonable amount of time to make the changes and re-qualify for the Partner badge.
+You'll get a reasonable amount of time to make the changes and re-qualify for your badge.